valhuber/ApiLogicServer/api_logic_server_cli/project_prototype_nw/nw_readme.md

 2. Press the green run button
    * The app should start, and VS Code will suggest opening a Browser.
 3. Explore the swagger
-4. Don't stop the server; we'll use it for debugging...
+4. **Don't stop** the server; we'll use it for debugging...

+&nbsp;&nbsp;&nbsp;

 # Customize and Debug

 That's quite a good start on a project.
 But we've all seen generators that get close, but fail because the results cannot be extended, debugged, or managed with tools such as git and diff.

-Let's examine the API Logic Server projects can be customized for both APIs and logic.
+Let's examine how API Logic Server projects can be customized for both APIs and logic.
 We'll first have a quick look at the created project structure, then some typical customizations.

-> The API and web app you just reviewed were ***not*** customized - they were created completely from the model.
-For the sample project, we've injected some API and logic customizations so you can explore them in this tutorial.
+> The API and web app you just reviewed above were ***not*** customized - they were created completely from the database structure.
+For the sample project, we've injected some API and logic customizations so you can explore them in this tutorial, as described below.

 ### Project Structure
-This project was created with the following directory structure:
+Use the Project Explorer to see the project structure:

 | Directory | Usage | Key Customization File | Typical Customization  |
 |:-------------- |:--------|:--------------|:--------------|